 Palais des Cedres Hotel

-From Zahlé, I took the main road to Beirut for a while and was a bit overwhelmed with how busy it was.
+From Zahlé, I took the main road to Beirut for a while and was a bit overwhelmed by how busy it was.
 After driving for nearly a week on small mountain roads, passing empty villages, the main highway was a bit of a shock.
 This was also the first time I drove on the main road during mid-day so I was glad when I reached the turn-off to the Shouf and continue on the tiny mountain roads again.

 I arrived at the Palais des Cedres Hotel and I nearly cried when I entered my room.
 It was so beautiful, so warm and the intense smell of thick cedar wood was everywhere.
 It sure helped they upgraded me to a royal room and I could see the mountains from my bed and balcony.
 Although I wanted to stay in and vegg out, I decided to head out again and try to explore some of the Shouf Cedars National Park.